-The study programme will assess the project proposal based on the four-eyes principle (i.e. involving two lecturers), and get in touch with the company if necessary before approving or rejecting the proposal.
-(For the logistic programmes see chapter 2).
+The study programme will assess the project proposal based on the specific conditions (portal) using the foureyes-principle (i.e. involving two lecturers), and, if necessary, get in (extra) touch with the company before approving or rejecting the proposal.
 If the project is rejected, it is your responsibility to modify the proposal or choose another project.
 See also Figure 2.

 Approval of the project proposal means that the study programme, based on currently available information, considers the project and environment to be suitable for a graduation internship.
 The project and working environment thus meet the conditions to allow you to start your graduation internship.
-No rights may be derived from this approval during the graduation internship; as the internship progresses, it may become apparent that the project needs to be adjusted and/or the environment needs to be adapted, for instance following the project plan or interim presentation.
+No rights may be derived from this approval during the graduation internship; as the internship progresses, it may become apparent that the project needs to be adjusted and/or the environment needs to be adapted, for instance, following the project plan or interim presentation.